~ WE ARE POSTPONING THE FULL CERTIFICATE PROGRAM FOR 2023 ~

 Students are required to produce a capstone project and offer a brief presentation of it to the cohort.
 The project can be anything from reflections of an ecotherapy practice, reflections of working with a group or individuals applying the principles and techniques learned, a research paper, or a personal reflection.

 Additional webinars covers more topics and deepens some of the processes of the residential retreats.
-Webinars will be held on alternate Saturday mornings (10:00 am – noon PST) .
-There are 10 webinars total.
+Webinars will be held on weekend mornings (typically 10:00 am – noon PT) .
+There are 8 webinars total.
 The webinars are recording in the case that a student cannot attend one in person.
-We expect that students will be able to attend at least 7 of the 10 webinars live.
+We expect that students will be able to attend at least 6 of the 8 webinars live.

-Students will also have 2 one-on-one meetings with an ecotherapist practitioner (most likely Jan or Mary) over the summer to help refine their individual relationship to the work.
+Students will also have 2 one-on-one meetings with an ecotherapist practitioner (most likely Jan or Mary) to help refine their individual relationship to the work.
 Most students utlize these sessions to refine their capstone project while some use these sessions to explore their personal relationship to ecopsychology.
-All sessions are completely confidential and greared to supoprt to individual.
+All sessions are completely confidential and greared to support the individual.

 The 2020 Schedule is as follows (Pacific time) Content highlights outlined here (the actual program is very rich with many extras added)